Last Updated on 7 October 2024 by Cycloscope

 The Alpe Adria in the Julian Alps

 The itinerary cuts through the Giulian Alps, the peaks are not too high (an average of 2000msl) but very diverse and certainly scenic.
-Of course, along the route you’ll encounter countless trailheads, planning a day hike here is certainly worth.
+Of course, along the route, you’ll encounter countless trailheads, so planning a day hike here is certainly worth it.

 From Tarvisio to Venzone you will have to follow the signs indicating the Alpe Adria cycle path, later referred to as FVG1.
 After Venzone, the trail is under construction, we rode it in October 2018 so it should probably be completed before summer 2019.
 Right now the cyclists are forced to get on the state road for a little while, the road is safe enough but of course, it takes away the magic.

-Getting out from these tunnels and finding yourself facing a new, gorgeous landscape every time is one of the things we liked the most about the Alpe Adria Trail.
+Getting out of these tunnels and finding yourself facing a new, gorgeous landscape every time is one of the things we liked the most about the Alpe Adria Trail.

 In the map below you can see only the Italian part of the Alpe Adria cycle path